levenlabs/thumper/README.md

 #### In go template

-In some areas go templates, provided by the `template/text` package.
+In some areas go templates, provided by the `template/text` package, are used to add some dynamic capabilities to otherwise static configuration fields.
 In these places the context is made available as the root object.
 For example, `{{.HitCount}}`.